Best of Friends

-Best of Friends is a British children's game show that ran from 7 March 2004 to 13 August 2008.
-It first aired on CBBC for series 1, then on BBC One from series 2 to series 3, and then back on CBBC from series 4 to series 5.
+Best of Friends is a British children's game show that aired on CBBC and ran from 11 March 2004 to 13 August 2008.

 Format

 Tasks and Treats

 In the show, five friends with a strong friendship must complete a series of three unpleasant tasks in order to win a final treat.
 The tasks include mucking out pigs, cleaning bins, picking up ice with bare feet, getting your bare feet tickled without laughing or smiling and so on, for the test of friendship.
 While some members of the group are doing the task, their friends do treats such as visiting animals at the RSPCA, getting a manicure, shopping, going to a football game, going to a theme park etc. They must make decisions deciding on who will do the task and who will do the treat or they can use the "Unlucky Dip".

 In later shows, a surprise Twist element was added.
 It gives the five friends a choice to make, testing their friendship further.
 This could include one of the friends being chosen as a leader, meaning they will decide who does the next task and treat, answering questions about each other in order to obtain more time on the task or lose time on the treat etc.